mit-ll-responsible-ai/hydra-zen/README.md

 to adjust its value; Hydra makes it easy to override any of the above configured values and to recursively instantiate the objects in our configuration with these values.

-To demonstrate this, we'll launch multiple Hydra jobs from a Python console (or notebook) and configure each one to perform gradient descent with a different SDG-momentum value.
+To demonstrate this, we'll use hydra-zen to launch multiple jobs from a Python console (or notebook) and configure each one to perform gradient descent with a different SDG-momentum value.

 ```python